writeas/writeas-cli/GUIDE.md

    --version, -V           print the version
 ```

-> Note: the host and user flags are only available in `wf` the community edition
+> Note: the host and user flags are only available in `writefreely`.

 #### Share something